rcbops/rpc-gating/docs/rpc_aio_leapfrog.md

 #### Image

-The short form of the image name and image name as reflected in the Public Cloud Release Engineering account.
+The short form of the image name as reflected in the Public Cloud Release Engineering account.
 This is the image used as a base to run the tests on.

 #### Action

-This specifies the various actions and tasks that will be ran during the build.
+This specifies what the test is doing, i.e. standard deploy, major upgrade, leapfrog upgrade, etc.  Since action is responsible for different things, we then override ACTION_STAGES with the neccessary pipeline stages for that specific action.

 #### Scenario